bhisaac/5eFP/5eFP-SRD.md

 **_Player Character (PC)_.** A character created and played by a player.

 > You created your character since birth, and you continue to create your character with each new day.
-You are your character.
+Your character in RL is a part of you and, despite appearances, isn't rigidly defined.
+Your character is a mutable quality.
+Are there parts of your character that you need to work on?
+Is there a part of your character that no longer serves your life?
+Is there qualities that you long for and wish to include within your life?

 **_Non-Player Character (NPC)_.** A character created and played by the gamemaster.